History of the Jews in Iran: Early Islamic period (634 to 1255)

-At the time of Islamic conquest of Persia Jews were heavily under the pressure of the Sassanid rulers.
+At the time of Islamic conquest of Persia, Jews were heavily under the pressure of the Sassanid rulers.
 Several Jewish religious figures were executed and the Jewish community was under pressure.
 Thus, many Jews welcomed the Arab armies with open arms.
 One of the Jews of Isfahan, "Abu Naeem", wrote in the "stories of the news of Isfahan" that Jews rushed to the gates of Isfahan to open the gates for the Arabs.
 He further wrote that many took musical instruments to make a feast.
 These Jews believed that the time of the Messiah is coming.
 Amnon Netzer believes that this story demonstrates that the Jews were the majority of the population of Isfahan at the time, since this act was likely to enrage the local Zoroastrians.

 After the Islamic conquest of Persia, Jews, along with Christians and Zoroastrians, were assigned the status of dhimmis, inferior subjects of the Islamic empire.
 Dhimmis were allowed to practice their religion, but were forced to pay taxes (jizya, a poll tax, and initially also kharaj, a land tax) in favor of the Arab Muslim conquerors, and as a compensation for being excused from military service and payment of poor tax incumbent on Muslims.
 Dhimmis were also required to submit to a number of social and legal disabilities; they were prohibited from bearing arms, riding horses, testifying in courts in cases involving a Muslim, and frequently required to wear clothes that clearly distinguished them from Muslims.
 Although some of these restrictions were sometimes relaxed, the overall condition of inequality remained in force until the Mongol invasion.
 The 10th-century Persian historian Estakhri reports that :

 Mongol rule (1256 to 1318)

 In 1255, Mongols led by Hulagu Khan began a charge on Persia, and in 1257 they captured Baghdad, thus ending the Abbasid caliphate.
 In Persia and surrounding areas, the Mongols established a division of the Mongol Empire known as the Ilkhanate.
 The Ilkhanate considered all religions equal, and Mongol rulers abolished the unequal status of the dhimmi classes.
 One of the Ilkhanate rulers, Arghun Khan, even preferred Jews and Christians for administrative positions and appointed Sa'd al-Daula, a Jew, as his vizier.
-The appointment, however, provoked resentment from the Muslim clergy, and after Arghun's death in 1291, Sa'd al-Daula was murdered and Persian Jews suffered a period of violent clergy-instigated persecutions from the Muslim populace.
+The appointment, however, provoked resentment from the Muslim clergy.
+After Arghun's death in 1291, Sa'd al-Daula was murdered and Persian Jews suffered a period of violent clergy-instigated persecutions from the Muslim populace.
 The contemporary Christian historian Bar Hebraeus wrote that of the violence committed against the Jews during that period "neither tongue can utter, nor the pen write down".